Techtonica/curriculum/roles-in-tech/security.md

 90-180 minutes

 ### Prerequisites
-- To become security engineer, bachelors degree in computer or IT field.
+- To become security engineer, one should pursue bachelors degree in computer or IT field or have experience in security field.
 - [How the Internet Works Topic Outline](https://github.com/Techtonica/curriculum/blob/master/requests-and-responses/requests-and-responses.md)
 - [Intro to Security](https://github.com/Techtonica/curriculum/blob/master/security/web-security.md)